PerryGu/FreeDView_tester/README.md

 ## Related Tools

-A complementary C++/Qt UI application is available for visualizing and analyzing the comparison results generated by this tool.
+A complementary C++/Qt UI application, [renderCompare](https://github.com/PerryGu/renderCompare), is available for visualizing and analyzing the comparison results generated by this tool.
 The UI tool provides an interactive interface for browsing diff images, alpha masks, and XML reports.

 ## License